 This system encourages employees to take up the challenge of assignments of their choice that are beyond interorganizational boundaries.
 We have introduced this system to facilitate the autonomous career formation of employees and realize our policy of "placing the right people in the right positions" by matching human resource needs across business domains.
+The system includes an internal recruiting system and an internal job seeking system, a job posting system that recruits personnel according to company-wide management strategies and the needs of individual projects, and a dual assignment challenge system that allows employees to participate in projects outside the scope of their own organization on a dual assignment basis without being transferred to a different division.
 If an employee wants to use his or her capabilities, skills and specialist knowledge in a business area other than the one to which he or she is currently assigned, and if it is judged that the transfer would be beneficial for both the employee concerned and the company, and would enhance the competitiveness of our human resources and organization, then a transfer will be implemented.

 Mitsui and its group companies encourage employees to take on new challenges, help them enhance their individual capabilities, and inspire them to work with a high level of motivation and enthusiasm, through personnel appraisals.
 The objectives of conducting the appraisal process are not limited to enhancing employee understanding of Mitsui's management philosophy, or to providing input for setting compensation or assigning new positions, but also include promoting talent development through the appraisal process.